Nevexo/yealink-provision/README.md

 # yealink-provision

+## This project is in active development.
+Documentation will be improved in the coming weeks.

 This project creates a simple Yealink provisioning server that can be used with Yealink RPS to configure Yealink phones dynamically.